What is a requirement, what interpretations are there and how should requirements be expressed?

 - Transistion Requirements describe the performance of a solution to facilitate the transition from the actual to the target state.

-In many organisations there is also a division of the requirements into functional and non-functional or quality requirements, as well as legal, moral/ethical, organisational and technological framework conditions.
+In many organisations there is also a division into functional and non-functional or quality requirements, as well as legal, moral/ethical, organisational and technological parameters.
 Due to the variance of the term and the different interpretations, organisations should urgently pay attention to a common understanding of all participants.

 Objectives when collecting requirements